 Resume & Interview Tips

-from James Hill, Director of the Chillicothe and Ross County Public Library
+from James Hill, Executive Director of the Chillicothe and Ross County Public Library

 - Your resume represents you in a small space.
 It’s the first impression.
-Chose a readable font.
+Choose a readable font.
 Use spellcheck and ask someone to proofread for you.
 Typos are absolutely untolerable [sic].

 - Pay attention to the job posting.
 Saying “I love to read” and “I love books” is not a skill.
 It’s true that librarians read, but not on the job…typically.
 Besides, don’t we all love books?
 I can think of very few jobs that don’t require customer service and/or interpersonal skills.
 Run with that.

-- Objectives on resumes are unnecessary; we know you’re seeking a job, thus the resume!
+- In my opionion, objectives on resumes are unnecessary; we know you’re seeking a job, thus the resume!
 If you’re still going to use one, at least change it to fit the job/organization you’re applying for/to.
 “I wish to gain full-time employment in a field utilizing my background in space sprockets” doesn’t get you an interview at the library.
 That’s probably cover letter fodder, anyway.

 - Speaking of cover letters: they’re an important part of the package.
 Make it meaningful and specific to the job.
 The resume is a laundry list of your experiences.
 The cover letter is what you gained from those experiences and how that will help you in this job.
 The cover letter is also a chance to explain why you’re changing career paths, or why you’re looking for a part-time job now.
 It doesn’t have to get personal, but, if necessary, it should address obvious questions.

-- Putting links to online portfolios and resumes is okay (especially if tech skills are listed in the job description) as long as the URL is a reasonable length.
-Myresume.com/195873858$#20087@JonDoe is not a link anyone is going to type in.
+- Putting links to online portfolios and resumes is okay (especially if specific skills are listed in the job description that can be represented visually), but keep the url/link short.
 Use a URL shortener or a QR code generator (or both).
-While your link will be live in your email, a lot of times the resumes will be printed out for a committee, thus making longer URLs prone to being mistyped and/or not worth the bother.
+While your link will be active in your email, a lot of times the resumes will be printed out for a committee, thus making longer URLs prone to being mistyped and/or not worth the bother.

 - Don’t use words specific to a location or a specific job (unless you’re applying to similar job where the jargon would be understood).
 It probably doesn’t mean much if I tell a non-librarian that I have all the MARC subfield indicators memorized for the 245 field.
 (I don’t, by the way!)
 Several years ago a candidate’s resume said he was an organizer of a comity at work.
 At first reading, I thought he’d misspelled committee.
 I had to get out a dictionary.
 It was a workplace culture-specific word that didn’t translate well on a resume.
 He still got the job, though.

 - Just go ahead and list your references.
-“Available upon request” is just one more step, a barrier.
+“Available upon request” is annoying and a barrier.
 It’s a small city/world.
 Everyone knows everyone.
 Even if I don’t call Mary Elizabeth Smorgasbord, just having her name there means something.
 There’s someone willing to speak on your behalf.

 - Also, resume paper is so 1985.
 Your resume is going to get photocopied and emailed and scanned and ultimately shredded.
 Make it memorable in other ways.
 A lot of color doesn’t help.
 Show us how creative you can be in black and white, literally.